peteseta/physics-ia/main.typ

 #pagebreak()
 == Safety, Ethical, and Environmental Considerations
-// none? maybe just justify why new strings aren't needed This is a relatively safe experiment.
+// none? maybe just justify why new strings aren't needed This is a safe experiment.
 As the guitar is directly connected to the audio interface, any voltages are low and are not likely to pose a safety risk.
-There is no risk of water damage to any electronics.
-New strings are not required for the experiment and no consumable materials apart from masking tape are used, limiting this experiment's environmental impacts.
+Water is not used therefore water damage is not a risk.
+New strings are not required and no consumable materials apart from masking tape are used, limiting the environmental impact.
+There are no significant ethical considerations.

 = Analysis
 == Raw Data - Frequency-Domain